afrosky/EF.BulkOperations/README.md

 This project is a port of **Boris Djurdjevic** excellent **[EFCore.BulkExtensions](https://github.com/borisdj/EFCore.BulkExtensions)** project to .NET Framework.

+## Install Package

+You can get the package from **Nuget**: https://www.nuget.org/packages/EF.BulkOperations/

 ## Usage

 It's pretty simple and straightforward.